 Suggested food pairings include roast pork with apples and root vegetables, butternut squash risotto, and goat cheese.

-The GPS23 wines are only available by pre-order only.
-A $15 deposit reserves your wine!
+The GPS23 wines were available by pre-order only.

 Every year, our highly anticipated VineCo™ Global Passport Series takes us on a new adventure to the most prominent, well-respected wine regions – from highly touted up-and-coming regions to age-old vineyards with long histories.
 Available for a short time by reservation only.

 Chardonnay is the most widely-planted major wine grape variety in the world!
 Although it faithfully retains its varietal stamp, winemakers love it because it easily expresses other factors such as soil type climate, etc. Whether it’s a big and oaky or a classic and clean- you will understand why it’s so wildly popular.